 A competitor whose balloon is in collision with power or telephone wires or their supports, at any time between inflation and completion of final landing will be penalised up to 500 competition points.
 Collisions may additionally be penalised under the rule for dangerous flying.

 10.9 PERSONS ON BOARD

-- 10.9.1 Competitors may carry other crew during a flight, and they may perform any duties he wishes to assign to them, except to act as pilot-in-command. - The total number of persons on board (including competitor) shall not exceed 3.
+10.9.1 Competitors may carry other crew during a flight, and they may perform any duties he wishes to assign to them, except to act as pilot-in-command.